mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

 ## Handling Failures

-Illustrating failures can be a little lack-luster in a less-interactive medium, suh as reading a blog post.
+Illustrating failures can be a little lack-luster in a less-interactive medium, such as reading a blog post.
 For example, we might declare a example of stream with a failure as

 ```scala